 At some point just north of Denver the Garmin navigator froze up.
 It was very strange; I couldn’t turn it off, it wouldn’t respond to any input and it showed the same location and speed no matter what.
 We managed to find Allen’s without it, but it was an epiphany of sorts to realize how lost I felt without it.
 Once we got to Allen’s, I could only wait for the battery to run down which took only a couple of hours.
 I then restarted it and it seemed to be just fine.
 I hoped so.

-Allen showed up shortly after we arrived, and greeted us with some Chick fil A sandwiches for lunch.
+Allen showed up shortly after we arrived, and greeted us with some Chick-fil-A sandwiches for lunch.
 It was great to see Allen again, and we had a warm visit in the coach as the house cleaners were busy in the house.
 After our visit, Allen headed back to the office to finish some pressing business.
 Lavonne and I made ourselves at home in the coach and had the house open to us if we needed.
 I busied myself with this blog and editing photos.
 Lavonne seemed to stay busy around the coach and the house.

-Soon Allen and Nancy were both at home and the good times began.
+Soon Allen and Nancy were both back home and the good times began.
 They are a fun couple and we always have a grand time.
 Allen and I drove to Famous Dave’s Bar-B-Q and picked up all kinds of good meats and sides for dinner.
 Norma, Nancy’s mom, joined us for dinner along with Jenny, a friend of Nancy who was also visiting.
 We all enjoyed a grand meal, and one of us ate too much, as is the custom at such times.
 We played a word game of celebrity names all evening, even as we sat around the patio fireplace whipping up S’mores for dessert.
 We enjoyed a very lovely evening.

 I bid them all a good night at 2100 and headed to the coach for the night.
 I watched a bit of documentary on TV for awhile and was in bed by 2230.